 Report/interview

-Digital magic in Las Vegas
+Digital Magic in Las Vegas

 With his appearance in Las Vegas, Andreas Axmann has fulfilled a long-cherished dream.
 He has been to the desert city several times to see the “gigantic shows”.
 He loves the climate and can even imagine living there.
 For him, Vegas is more of a “show paradise than a gambler’s paradise”.
 Theoretically, he could even gamble as a magician, he says, but: “I’m less interested in the casinos.”
 Every now and then he plays roulette.